20 Years of Trends in Reading Achievement

 PIRLS collects considerable background information from the assessed students, their parents, teachers and school principals on how education systems provide educational opportunities to their students, as well as the factors that influence how students use these opportunities.
 Background data include information about: national curriculum policies in reading; how the education system is organized to facilitate learning; students’ home environment for learning; school climate and resources; and how instruction actually occurs in classrooms.
 Trend results across assessments permit countries to monitor the effectiveness of their educational systems in a global context.

-The TIMSS & PIRLS International Study Center, at the Lynch School of Education, Boston College, US, serves as the international study center for PIRLS 2021, working in close cooperation with the IEA, and the national centers of participating countries.
+The TIMSS & PIRLS International Study Center at the Lynch School of Education, Boston College, United States, serves as the international study center for PIRLS 2021, working in close cooperation with the IEA, and the national centers of participating countries.

 For more information, please visit the PIRLS website.

 PIRLS is recognized as the global standard for assessing trends in reading achievement at the fourth grade.
 For countries that have participated in previous cycles, 2021 will provide data on two decades of international trends in reading achievement.
 Joining PIRLS is an opportunity to join a world-class assessment of reading comprehension which is recognized as providing valuable data for monitoring progress towards the Sustainable Development Goals.